 Olga is one of many displaced mothers trying to keep her family safe.
 Since the beginning of the conflict, World Vision has worked to deliver food, bedding, and other supplies to southwestern Ukraine and will continue to do so as long as it’s required.

 Lord Jesus, You are the Great Physician.
-We pray for young David’s physical healing and protection and express our deepest gratitude for David’s recovery.
-Protect his mother, Olga, and their family and bring peace to all in this conflict.
+Thank You for young David’s physical healing and protection.
+Protect his mother, Olga, and their family, and bring peace to all in this conflict.

-Jesus, during Your ministry on earth You revealed Your power and care by healing people of all ages of life from physical, mental, and spiritual ailments.
+Jesus, during Your ministry on earth You revealed Your power and care by healing people of all ages from physical, mental, and spiritual ailments.
 Take away the fear and anxiety that so many mothers are experiencing as they try to find medical care for their children during this time.
-We know more than 4 million people have fled Ukraine to neighboring countries, and among those are the sick and hurting.
+We know millions of people have fled Ukraine to neighboring countries, and among those are the sick and hurting.
 For healthcare workers and first responders, renew their energy and sustain them during dangerous and long shifts.
 Give them the resources they need to care for the sick.
-Multiple their supplies so they have the medical items they need to treat those suffering and in need.
+Multiply their supplies so they have the medical items they need to treat those suffering and in need.

 “What does our future look like?”

-That album now lies somewhere under a mountain of dust and rubble — all that remains of the couple’s home in the besieged town of Irpin, one of the flashpoints of the Ukraine conflict.
+That album now lies under a mountain of dust and rubble — all that remains of the couple’s home in the besieged town of Irpin, an initial flashpoint of the war.

-Progress at the Polish border was painfully slow, with the group at one point inching about half a mile in 15 hours.
-They reached the border point only to be told that Andrew, her father-in-law and main driver at the time, would have to stay in Ukraine due to men ages 18 to 60 being banned from leaving the country.
+Progress at the Polish border was painfully slow, with the group inching about half a mile in 15 hours at one point.
+Andrew, her father-in-law and main driver at the time, could not cross the border because men ages 18 to 60 were being banned from leaving the country.
 Just two weeks short of his 60th birthday, Andrew was considered an able-bodied man who would have to fight in the conflict if called upon.

 They spent the next couple of days driving along Ukraine’s western border, trying to find a way out, and finally finding a crossing in the northwestern pocket of Romania.
-There, the women boarded a train to Bucharest, where they were greeted by staff from a women’s shelter supported by World Vision and offered refuge.
+There, the women boarded a train to Bucharest, where they were greeted and offered refuge by staff from a women’s shelter supported by World Vision.

 Dear God, thank You for being love, perfect and pure.
 We pray for Angelina, Tim, and Egor to be reunited soon.
 Our hope is for all families to be reunited.

 Lord Almighty, cover the entire earth with Your light, Your goodness, and Your grace.
-Let no more harm come to vulnerable children and their families who are caught in this conflict.
+Let no more harm come to vulnerable children and their families who continue to be caught in this conflict.
 Only You can repair our broken world.
 We pray this in the mighty name of Your son, Jesus, our Prince of Peace.

 Refugee returns kindness, smiles to families

-Liudmila is an opera singer and conductor from Odesa, Ukraine, who is helping bring joy and comfort to fellow refugees in shelters along the border of Romania.
+Liudmila is an opera singer and conductor from Odesa who helped bring joy and comfort to fellow refugees in shelters along the border of Romania.

-“I left Odesa five days after the invasion started,” she said.
+“I left Odesa five days after the invasion started,” she said in March 2022.
 “We were waiting at the border for nine hours.
 Then Moldovan volunteers helped us and took us to a shelter.
 [More] volunteers then helped me get to Romania.”

 Overwhelmed by the generosity offered to her by strangers, Liudmila wanted to return the kindness and care she experienced to others who are displaced by the crisis.